d-sandborn/pyTRACE/README.md

 # Tracer-based Rapid Anthropogenic Carbon Estimation (TRACE)
-Python version 0.2.0 (beta)

 [![Python application](https://github.com/d-sandborn/pyTRACE/actions/workflows/python-app.yml/badge.svg)](https://github.com/d-sandborn/pyTRACE/actions/workflows/python-app.yml)
 [![DOI](https://zenodo.org/badge/931694885.svg)](https://doi.org/10.5281/zenodo.15597122)

 After [TRACEv1](https://github.com/BRCScienceProducts/TRACEv1) and being developed in parallel with [ESPER](https://github.com/BRCScienceProducts/ESPER) and [PyESPER](https://github.com/LarissaMDias/PyESPER).
 Please reference the TRACEv1 [publication](https://doi.org/10.5194/essd-17-3073-2025) for further details.
+This work is the subject of a manuscript in preparation or review, and should be considered preliminary.
+This repository will be updated with any preprints and final published paper, and a new release will be produced pending publication.

-This code generates estimates of ocean anthropogenic carbon content from user-supplied inputs of coordinates (lon, lat, depth), salinity, temperature, and year.
+This routine generates estimates of ocean anthropogenic carbon content from user-supplied inputs of coordinates (lon, lat, depth), salinity, temperature, and year.
 Information is also needed about the historical and/or future atmospheric CO<sub>2</sub> trajectory.
 This information can be provided or default values can be assumed.
 This tool is a multi-platform implementation of the inverse gaussian transit time distribution method aimed at increasing the accessibility of ocean anthropogenic carbon content estimation.

 ## Setup